apache/trafodion/odbcclient/README.txt

 Build steps

-1. In order to make the build script be able to find these Prerequisite, some variables on the top of build_os.bat and pkg.bat need to be set accordingly.
+1. In order to make the build script able to find these prerequisites, some variables on the top of build_os.bat and pkg.bat need to be set accordingly.

-set variable OPENSSL_PATH to point to openssl binary folder, for example:
+   Set variable OPENSSL_PATH to point to openssl binary folder, for example:
 	set OPENSSL_PATH=E:\OpenSSL101e_bin
-the folder should have structure like this:
+   The folder should have structure like this:
 	2013/10/31  18:13    <DIR>          .
 	2013/10/31  18:13    <DIR>          ..
 	2013/10/31  18:13    <DIR>          bin